 For me, this is what “chasing after” a relationship looks like.
 So I asked myself if I anxiously wait for God’s call?
 When God extends His hand, do I lift my hand to receive His invitation?
 In other words, is chasing after God part of my life?

 MARY MAGDALENE UNDERSTOOD CHASING AFTER GOD

 As I often do, I looked to the women of the Bible for examples to teach me how to “chase” after God, and amazingly landed on Mary Magdalene.
 Portrayed by many as a prostitute in her pre-Jesus life; However, there is nothing in the Bible that indicates she was a harlot.
-In fact, Luke 8: 1-3, lists her with other women who supported Jesus financially out of their personal resources.
+Luke 8: 1-3 lists her with other women who supported Jesus financially.
 Possibly she was well-to-do!

 Matthew 27: 61 records a heartbreaking moment in Mary Magdalene’s life.
 Joseph of Arimathea placed Jesus in the tomb and rolled a stone across the entrance and left, but Mary Magdalene stayed.
 The Bible tells us she sat and watched the tomb.

 I imagine her sitting close by the Jesus’ burial site, stunned by the horrific events of the last couple of days.
 Heartbroken and missing His company she sat by His side.
 I wonder how long she kept vigil?

 Eventually, she did leave, but Mary’s heart still longed for her friend and teacher.
 Unlike many of the others who followed Jesus, Mary Magdalene didn’t hide or try to forget her Savior; instead, when the Sabbath ended, she took spices to anoint Jesus’ body, only to find an empty tomb.